 |25th June 2021||16th July-17th July 2021|

 ACT or the American College Testing is accepted for undergraduate admissions by the universities and colleges in the United States.
-ACT is taken by candidates willing to pursue undergraduate degrees at the colleges and universities of America, this also includes those students who have completed their secondary education in other countries.
+Commonly, the ACT is taken by all high school graduates aspiring to pursue undergraduate programmes across different institutions in the US, this also includes those students who have completed their secondary education in other countries.

 Institutions rely on ACT for admission to undergraduate programmes as they cannot be familiar with the academic rigour of all the schools in America and secondary schools in other countries.
 ACT is one common data point that is used to compare all the applicants.

-ACT is administered around the world across different test centres.
-In the US, Puerto Rico and US Territories, it is conducted through seven annual test dates, one each in the month September, October, December, February, April, June and July.
-Internationally, ACT is taken six times a year, i.e. in September, October, December, February, April, and June.
+ACT is administered across different test centres in different parts of the world.
+In the US, Puerto Rico and US Territories, it is conducted through seven annual test dates, one each in the month of September, October, December, February, April, June and July, every year.
+Internationally, ACT can be taken six times a year, i.e. in September, October, December, February, April, and June.
 Testing is always held on Saturdays unless the student has some religious restrictions.
-Such students can take the exam on Sundays.
+In such cases, students can take the exam on Sundays.
 Each student gets 12 attempts to appear for the ACT test.

-ACT is a standardised test that is conducted for admissions in undergraduate degree programmes in various universities and colleges of the United States.
+An ACT is a standardised test conducted for the purpose of admissions to undergraduate degree programmes at various universities and colleges of the United States.

-ACT is conducted to ensure the readiness of a student to join the college at universities in the US.
-If the abroad institute where you wish to take admission to study abroad accepts an ACT score then you must take the SAT.
+The ACT is conducted to ensure the readiness of a student to join the college and universities in the US.
+If the US institute where you wish to take admission to pursue undergraduate studies does not accept an ACT score then you must attempt an SAT test.

-The ACT is conducted by a non-profit organization ACT Inc.
+The ACT is conducted by a non-profit organization called the ACT Inc.

-5. Is it mandatory to take the ACT to take admission in the bachelor’s degree programme in US universities?
+5. Is it mandatory to take the ACT to enrol in a bachelor’s degree programme at US universities?

-You must either take the ACT or SAT entrance test to take admission in the bachelor’s degree programme.
-ACT is specially designed for admissions in undergraduate degree programmes at US universities.
-You can confirm the eligibility criteria of a specific institute and course before taking the ACT.
+You must either take the ACT or SAT entrance test to take admission in a bachelor’s degree programme.
+The ACT is specially designed for admissions to undergraduate degree programmes at US universities.
+You can confirm the eligibility criteria of the specific institute and course before attempting the ACT.

 6. Who should take the ACT?

-ACT must be taken by a student who wants to pursue an undergraduate degree from a college or university in the United States.
+ACT must be taken by any student who wants to pursue an undergraduate degree from a college or university in the United States.
 There is no specific eligibility criteria for ACT.

-MyACT account is created on the official website of ACT to register for tests, view score, send score reports, download admit cards etc. All details related to candidates taking the ACT can be checked on MyACT account.
+A candidate's MyACT account is created on the official website of ACT to register for tests, view scores, send score reports, download admit cards etc. All details related to candidates taking the ACT can be checked on their respective MyACT account.

 Test takers and everyone present at the ACT test centre must wear a mask, maintain social distancing, undergo screening and maintain personal hygiene for safety.